 Interstate 95 in Florida runs along the Atlantic coast, joining the various regions: the Gold Coast (Miami, Ft.
 Lauderdale, and West Palm Beach), the Treasure Coast (Port St. Lucie, Fort Pierce, and Vero Beach), the Space Coast (Melbourne, Cocoa Beach and Cape Canaveral) and the First Coast (St. Augustine and Jacksonville).
-The freeway totals 382.15 miles from a merge with U.S. 1 (Dixie Highway), south of Downtown Miami, to the St. Marys River into Georgia.
+The freeway measures 382.15 miles in length from U.S. 1 (Dixie Highway), south of Downtown Miami, to the St. Marys River into Georgia.

 - 95 Express Lanes North / South

 Many widening projects expanded Interstate 95 from its original four-lane design over the years.
-In Northeast Florida, expansion of the freeway from Interstate 295 to Emerson Street occurred between April 14, 1996 and 1999 during a two-part project.
+Within Northeast Florida, expansion of the freeway from Interstate 295 to Emerson Street occurred between April 14, 1996 and 1999 during a two part project.
 Southward from I-295 to the St. Johns County line followed between 2000 and 2002.
 Further north throughout Nassau County, I-95 was six-laned from 2001 to 2003.
 Additional lanes were added from the Nassau County line south to I-295 also from 2001 to 2003.1

-Widening of 29.70 miles in Volusia County, from south of Florida 406 to north of Florida 44, is underway through to summer 2016 as part of $118.37-million project.
-Further south in Brevard County, two additional projects expand Interstate 95: 12.44 miles from Indian River County north to Malabar Road, completed in spring 2014 at a cost of $51.76 million; 7.55 miles from Florida 528 (Beachline Expressway) north to a point south of Florida 406, completed in spring 2013 at a cost of $7.55-million.
-Source: Welcome to the Florida Department of Transportation District Five State Roadway Projects Website.
+Widening of 29.70 miles in Volusia County, from south of SR 406 to north of SR 44, was completed in Summer 2016 as part of $118.37 million project.
+Further south in Brevard County, two additional projects expanded Interstate 95: 12.44 miles from Indian River County north to Malabar Road, completed in Spring 2014 at a cost of $51.76 million; 7.55 miles from SR 528 (Beachline Expressway) north to a point south of SR 406, completed in Spring 2013 at a cost of $7.55 million.
+Source: Florida Department of Transportation District Five State Roadway Projects Website.